- Introduction to Clinical Research Training

 NRB Garage Parking

 Monthly parking permits are issued to Quad based faculty, staff, students and tenants of the building.
 Parking spaces are not assigned.

-After-hour parking permits are granted to Quad based faculty, staff, students and tenants at either the Quad or NRB parking garage.
+After-hour parking permits are granted to faculty, staff and tenants that are based in a Harvard Longwood Campus building.
+Those eligible may register for either the Quad or NRB parking garage.
+Those driving oversized vehicles are only eligible to register at the NRB Garage.
 After-hour parker's Harvard ids are valid at an assigned garage between 5:00 p.m. and 5:00 a.m.
 Monday through Friday, all day on weekends and Harvard holidays.

 Motorcycle permits are granted at the NRB parking garage in the designated motorcycle parking area.
 Motorcycle permit holders may access the NRB garage 24 hours per day, 7 days a week.
 Motorcycles are prohibited from parking on sidewalks or in spaces designated for vehicles.
 Motorcycles are also prohibited from being stored in the NRB Garage.

 Student Parking spaces for students at Harvard Medical School are limited.
 Priority is given to third-year, fourth year and fifth year medical and dental students because of their need to travel to and from the Harvard Longwood Campus for clinical rotations.
 Further priority is given the third and fourth year students who live in Vanderbilt Hall.
 There is no student parking available for Harvard School of Public Health students.

 Students who have been allotted a parking space for a given academic year will have the option to renew that space for the following academic year and annually until the time of graduation.
 Parking spaces that are not renewed or that open up when a student graduates will be allotted to students meeting the above criteria who are on the waiting list for a parking space.